Lab-Notebooks/Jobrunner/paper/paper.md

 # Summary

-Jobrunner is a command line tool to manage and deploy computing jobs, organize complex workloads, and enforce a directory based hierarchy to enable reuse of files and bash scripts within a project.
-Organization details of a directory tree are encoded in Jobfiles which serve as an index of files/scripts, and indicate their purpose when deploying or setting up a job.
-It is a flexible tool that allows users to design their own directory structure, perserve their design, and maintain consistency with increase in complexity of the project.
+Jobrunner is a command line tool to manage and deploy computing jobs, organize complex workloads and enforce a directory based hierarchy to enable reuse of files and bash scripts within a project.
+Organization details of a directory tree are encoded in ``Jobfiles`` which serve as an index of files/scripts, and indicate their purpose when deploying or setting up a job.
+It is a flexible tool that allows users to design their own directory structure, perserve their design and maintain consistency with increase in complexity of the project.

 # Statement of need

 Scientific processes continue to rely on software as an important tool for data acquisition, analysis, and discovery.
 This has allowed inclusion of sustainable software development practices as an integral component of research, enabling physics-based simulation instruments like Flash-X [@DUBEY2022] to model problems ranging from pool boiling to stellar explosions.
 However, design and management of software-based scientific studies is often left to individual researchers who design their computational experiments based on personal preferences and nature of the study.

 Although applications are available to create reproducible capsules for data generation [@code-ocean], they do not provide tools to manage research in a structured way which can enhance knowledge related to decisions made by researchers to configure their software instruments.
 A well organized lab notebook and execution environment enables systematic curation of the research process and provides implicit documentation for software configuration and options used to perform specific studies.
 This in turn enhances reproducibility by providing a roadmap towards data generation and contributing towards knowledge and understanding  of an experiment.

-Jobrunner is a lightweight tool that addresses this need by enabling management of software environments for computational experiments that rely on unix style interface for development and execution.
+Jobrunner addresses this need by enabling management of software environments for computational experiments that rely on unix style interface for development and execution.
 Design and operation of the tool allows researchers to efficiently organize their workflows without compromising their design perferences and requirements.
 We have applied this tool to manage performance and computational fluid dynamics studies using Flash-X [@DHRUV2023; @multiphase-simulations].

 # Example